devxb/Jvault/README.md

 Field injection finds and registers a bean based on the field's name if the value is omitted.

+For constructor injection, @Inject annotation must be marked on the constructor method to be used for injection, and the parameter of the constructor must be marked with @Inject annotation.

 ``` Java
 package usecase.car;